You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

 The Southern Hemisphere's polar region extends from 80 degrees south latitude to the South Pole, which is located at 0 degrees south latitude.
-This region is slit in half, with the Western Hemisphere creating Zone A and the Eastern Hemisphere creating Zone B.
+This region is split in half, with the Western Hemisphere creating Zone A and the Eastern Hemisphere creating Zone B.

 To provide a small degree of overlap for those operating on the margins of both the UTM and UPS coordinate systems, the UPS system overlaps the UTM system by an additional 30 minutes of latitude.

 Unlike the Latitude/Longitude coordinate systemor LAT/LON as it's often referredwhich is a three-dimensional, angular-based, spherical coordinate system relying on the degree, minute, and second unit of measure, the UTM coordinate system is a two-dimensional, plane-based, rectangular coordinate system relying on the meter unit of measure.